 All of the potentially traumatic/adverse childhood experiences items are static indicators.
-In other words, these items indicate whether or not a child/youth has experienced a particular trauma.
-If the child/youth has ever had one of these experiences it would always be rated in this section, even if the experience was not currently causing problems or distress in the child/youth's life.
-Thus, these items are not expected to change except in the case that the child/youth has a new trauma experience or a historical trauma is identified that was not previously known.
+In other words, these items indicate whether or not a child has experienced a particular trauma.
+If the child has ever had one of these experiences it would always be rated in this section, even if the experience was not currently causing problems or distress in the child's life.
+Thus, these items are not expected to change except in the case that the child has a new trauma experience or a historical trauma is identified that was not previously known.

-Question to Consider for this Module: Has the child/youth experienced adverse life events that may impact his/her behavior?
+Question to Consider for this Module: Has the child experienced adverse life events that may impact their behavior?